j1yoo/my_new_online_portfolio/_pages/about.md

 Students who are interested in pursuing research under my supervision are strongly encouraged to have first completed at least one of my courses.
 Familiarity with the material from [ISS5096](https://drive.google.com/file/d/18S9kzicR84sdMbW2mkB8oOf4vjOEzI-E/view?usp=sharing) is particularly beneficial.

+When reaching out, please include a _cover letter_ detailing your research interests and proposed topic area, accompanied by your _CV_ and _academic transcript_.

 **Guidelines for Letter Recommendations:**

 I provide recommendation letters for students who have completed a minimum of two courses under my instruction and have engaged with me academically for at least one full semester.